Chicken, foxes, rattlesnakes, and the Hypershell X Ultra

 But then I took it off and put it on the charger to charge it up.
 I used the same wall plug I use for my laptop, and that was sufficient for its 65W charge rate.
 It takes a little over an hour to charge the 72 Wh battery up to full, and the lights on the device itself will show you (4 lights) when it’s fully charged, or you can see it in the app.
 It’s handy to have it lit up on the device because my husband, without access to the app, can see and change batteries to charge the next one himself.

+A Hypershell Pro X model worn over grey loose-fitting pants.
+This is a side view, so you can see the motor against my hip, the bar as it wraps around toward the front bottom of my leg, and the knee strap.
 In terms of getting set up and putting it on, it’s very straight forward.
 It gave me a starting suggestion to use for the waist size.
 I used that (and have never changed it), tightened up the waist strap and leg straps, and it was good to go from there.
 Once I got the waist strap tightened, I haven’t had to re-tighten or change that.
 I have had to tweak the leg straps a little bit here and there, partially because of how it slides around on my leg (see below re: sweating, chafing, and wearing in the summer as opposed to wearing it over a layer of clothing), but it’s quick and easy to tighten the leg strap or loosen it when needed and not a big deal adjustment wise.
 I did read a few people saying it slips down their hips and they got suspenders to help, but I haven’t had that experience (I’m female, so I have plenty of hip bone for it to rest against, and maybe that’s in part what makes the difference?).
 The first time I put it on, because I was adjusting straps, I put it on while sitting at the edge of a chair and getting everything set up and tightened, then stood up and tweaked the straps, then turned it on and began using it.
 Now, I can grab it and put on the waist belt while standing, then slightly lean over and attach each leg strap (so I don’t have to sit down to put it on).
 Because it carries the battery in the back and the design also has the support bar around the back, it’s not really comfortable to sit with for long if you want to lean back against the back of the chair, but it’s fine if you’re sitting down briefly on something (a chair, a bench, etc) if you’re not trying to lean back or sit up against the back of anything.

 My first time using the Hypershell Pro X